uiii/ProcessWire-FieldtypePDF/README.md

-# PDF Inputfield/Fieldtype
+# PDF Fieldtype/Inputfield

 Module for ProcessWire allowing you to easily generate thumbnails of the PDF files embedded to the site.

 ## Installation

-Place the files in /site/modules/InputfieldPDF and install the InputfieldPDF module.
+Place the files in /site/modules/FieldtypePDF and install the FieldtypePDF module.
 [How to install or uninstall modules](http://modules.processwire.com/install-uninstall/).

 ## How to use